GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ## Use cases and goals

 ### Measure conversion

-**Goal: Enable advertisers to measure ad performance.**
+**Goal:** Enable advertisers to measure ad performance.

 There are two proposals for APIs that would allow the user's browser to gather impression and conversion data and report this back to advertisers in a way that prevents linking of identities across sites or collecting user browsing history:

-+   [Event-Level Click Through Conversion Measurement](https://github.com/csharrison/conversion-measurement-api) allows advertisers to determine which ad clicks later turned into conversions.
++   [Click Through Conversion Measurement Event-Level](https://github.com/csharrison/conversion-measurement-api) allows advertisers to determine which ad clicks later turned into conversions.
 (API name suggestions welcome!)
 +   [Aggregated Reporting](https://github.com/csharrison/aggregate-reporting-api) aggregates browsing data for multiple sites and multiple users in a single report, while preserving privacy by only allowing aggregate reporting on things that a lot of different people did.

 Other companies have been investigating similar ideas, such as Facebook's [Cross-Browser Anonymous Conversion Reporting](https://github.com/w3c/web-advertising/blob/master/cross-browser-anonymous-conversion-reporting.md), Apple's [Ad Click Attribution API](https://webkit.org/blog/8943/privacy-preserving-ad-click-attribution-for-the-web/) and Brave's [ad conversion attribution](https://github.com/brave/brave-browser/issues/6536).

 ### Target ads

-**Goal: Enable advertisers to display ads relevant to users.**
+**Goal:** Enable advertisers to display ads relevant to users.

 There are many ways to make ads relevant to the user, including the following: